VaibhavSankpal/blexr/README.md

 The commands used to build and run the docker image are as follows respectively:
-1. docker build -t blexr-php:latest .
+1. docker build -t blexr-php:latest .             ....(Assuming this command to be executed where Dockerfile is present)
-2. docker run -d -p 80:80 blexr-php:latest
+2. docker run -i --rm --name blexr-cont -p 80:80 blexr-php:latest

+where..
+  -t = tag for image to be built
+  -i = interactive mode
+  --rm = remove the container as soon as it stops
+  -p = specifying the port